CL2001/http-from-scratch/README.md

 # HTTP From Scratch

-This project aims at recreating the HTTP/1 protocol from scratch in c++ We have a server and a client binary interacting and communicating using the http protocol by requesting and sending information
+This project aims at recreating the HTTP/1.1 and HTTP/2.0 protocol from scratch in C++ We have a create a server on port 8080, or any other port desired using C++ sockets.

-A tcp style connection at the transport layer is assumed since the communication between two binaries is extremely reliable and the focus of this project is http not tcp.
-The connection will be made over sockets so the focus remains on http
+Using C++ sockets doesn't make the project entirely from scratch, but since c++ sockets are essentially a wrapper around system calls, I consider the use of C++ sockets as justified.
+Re-implementing the TCP/IP layer would duplicate kernel functionality and distract from the core goal

 ## Start the server